dojo/docs/dojo/byId.rst

 This is a simple alias to ''document.getElementById'', which not only is shorter to write, but fortunately works in all browsers.
 It turns a domNode reference to some Node byId, or the same node reference if passed a domNode.

-In dojo 1.7, dojo.byId has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of dom.byId in dojo/dom.
+Since dojo 1.7, dojo.byId has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of dom.byId in dojo/dom.

 =====
 Usage